infinitycodePL/The-basic-JavaScript-DOM-Document-Object-Model-cheetsheet./js-dom-cheatsheet.md

 I build this document based on JavaScript DOM Crash Course by Traversy Media.
 I also recommend this channel as a great resource for everyone who learns coding. https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA

 Maybe this document is not a real cheat sheet but I created just for own purpose.
-I like to make notes because it helps me to learn fast and better understanding :
+I like to make notes because it helps me to learn fast and better understanding.

 ### EXAMINE THE DOCUMENT OBJECT